Agile project management can be a polarizing topic in professional circles.

 Many think that Agile is only useful for software development, but that’s just no longer the case.
 A wide variety of companies and teams in a wide range of industries use it in 2021.

-Before moving to monday.com, this is what their Agile workflow process looked like:
+Before moving to monday.com, the 80-member team of the Mortgage Center in Michigan’s Agile workflow process looked like this:

-After switching to monday.com, everything changed.
-Now, they can easily use and customize templates to manage their whole Agile workflow.
+Now, with monday.com they easily use and customize templates to manage their whole Agile workflow.

 As a result, the team saw numerous benefits: